 What’s more, they had the effect of emboldening U.S. foreign policy and the country’s ambitions abroad.
 It was almost as if the world’s lone superpower was finally hitting stride in 1995 after the Cold War, which had ended with the dissolution of the Soviet Union in 1991.

 The post-Dayton “hubris bubble” burst in the aftermath of the invasion of Iraq.
-After taking Baghdad and toppling Saddam Hussein’s Baathist regime, the United States was quite unprepared for the bloody insurgency that followed.
+After taking Baghdad and toppling Saddam Hussein’s Baathist regime, the United States was quite unprepared for the bloody insurgency and long war that followed.

 The puncturing of the “hubris bubble” did not necessarily foreclose American ambitions abroad.
 But it led to a decided retrenchment.
-The United States in recent years has been far more reluctant and hesitant to apply force to diplomacy.
-It has been far more inclined to lead from behind, as if chastened by the bursting of the “hubris bubble.”
+For years afterward, the United States was reluctant and hesitant to apply force to diplomacy.
+It was more inclined to lead from behind, as if chastened by the bursting of the “hubris bubble.”

 Q: You say the Dayton accords were brokered by the United States.
 Who was the prime mover?

 A colorful American official named Richard Holbrooke.